9mm Makarov vs. 9mm Luger: The 9mm Cartridge Battle

 Recoil

-Clearly the 9mm Makarov has lower free recoil, but many shooters report the Makarov as having more felt recoil than the 9mm Luger.
+The 9mm Makarov clearly has lower recoil, although many shooters report it as having greater felt recoil than the 9mm Luger.
 Why is that?
+While the Makarov round does indeed generate less recoil, pistols designed to fire it are inherently less capable of absorbing recoil before it reaches the shooter.

 Muzzle Velocity, Kinetic Energy, and Trajectory

-Thanks to its higher case capacity, the 9mm Luger is superior to the 9mm Makarov in every ballistic category.
+Thanks to its greater case capacity, the 9mm Luger is superior to the 9mm Makarov in every ballistic category.

 To put it simply, the 9x19mm Parabellum is a more powerful round and superior to the 9mm Makarov in all ballistic categories.